-Progress depends on where - and how - you look
+So what sort of progress has been made?
+It depends on where — and how — you look.

 - How important is quality?
 Producer-director Tyler Perry has created plenty of opportunities for African-American actors, but also fostered debate within the black community regarding whether the imagery and themes merit embracing, the paychecks notwithstanding.